Join for FREE

 Birds you can see here include:

-Little Grebe, Great Cormorant, Little Cormorant, Oriental Darter, Grey Heron, Purple Heron, Cattle Egret, Great Egret, Intermediate Egret, Little Egret, Green-backed Heron, Black-crowned Night Heron, Indian Pond Heron, Yellow Bittern, Cinnamon Bittern, Painted Stork, Asian Open-bill Stork, Woolly-necked Stork, Black-necked Stork, Lesser Adjutant Stork, Black Ibis, Lesser Whistling-Duck, Bar-headed Goose, Ruddy Shelduck, Indian Spotbill Duck, Cotton Pygmy Goose, Goosander, Osprey, Black Baza, Black-shouldered Kite, Black Kite, Lesser Fishing-Eagle, Grey-headed Fishing-Eagle, Eurasian Black Vulture, Indian King Vulture, Eurasian Griffon Vulture, Indian Griffon Vulture, Oriental White-backed Vulture, Egyptian Vulture, White-eyed Buzzard, Crested Serpent-Eagle, Western Marsh Harrier, Pallid Harrier, Pied Harrier, Shikra, Greater Spotted Eagle, Chestnut-bellied Hawk-Eagle, Booted Eagle, Crested Goshawk, Collared Falconet, Laggar Falcon, Peregrine Falcon, Black Francolin, Kalij Pheasant, Red Junglefowl, Blue Peafowl, Baillon's Crake, Ruddy-breasted Crake, Brown Crake, Common Moorhen, Purple Swamphen, Little Buttonquail, Yellow-legged Buttonquail, Barred Buttonquail, Bengal Florican, Common Crane, Demoiselle Crane, Pheasant-tailed Jacana, Bronze-winged Jacana, Greater Painted-Snipe, Stone-curlew, Great Stone-Plover, Little Pratincole, River Lapwing, Red-wattled Lapwing, Spur-winged Plover, Little Ringed Plover, Kentish Plover, Temminck's Stint, Common Greenshank, Green Sandpiper, Common Sandpiper, Pallas's Gull, Brown-headed Gull, Indian River Tern, Black-bellied Tern, Red Turtle-Dove, Spotted Turtle-Dove, Emerald Dove, Orange-breasted Green-Pigeon, Ashy-headed Green Pigeon, Alexandrine Parakeet, Ring-necked Parakeet, Blossom-headed Parakeet, Moustached Hawk Cuckoo, Chestnut-winged Cuckoo Indian Cuckoo, Common Hawk-Cuckoo, Himalayan Cuckoo, Banded Bay-Cuckoo, Grey-bellied Cuckoo Plaintive Cuckoo, Greater Green-billed Malkoha, Sirkeer Cuckoo, Greater Coucal, Lesser Coucal, Eastern Grass Owl, Eurasian Scops-Owl, Oriental Scops-Owl, Forest Eagle-Owl, Brown Fish-Owl, Tawny Fish-Owl, Spotted Owlet, Brown Wood-Owl, Brown Hawk-Owl, Long-tailed Nightjar, Franklin's Nightjar, Savanna Nightjar, Crested Treeswift, Indian White-rumped Spinetail Swift, White-throated Spinetail Swift, White-vented Spinetail Swift, Red-headed Trogon, Pied Kingfisher, Common Kingfisher, Blue-eared Kingfisher, Stork-billed Kingfisher, White-breasted Kingfisher, Blue-bearded Bee-eater, Chestnut-headed Bee-eater, Blue-tailed Bee-eater, Little Green Bee-eater, Indian Roller, Eastern Broad-billed Roller, Eurasian Hoopoe, Malabar Pied Hornbill, Great Hornbill, Lineated Barbet, Blue-throated Barbet, Rufous Piculet, White-browed Piculet, Grey-capped Woodpecker, Streak-throated Woodpecker, Rufous Woodpecker, Lesser Yellow-naped Woodpecker, Streak-throated Green Woodpecker, Himalayan Woodpecker, Greater Golden-backed Woodpecker, Great Slaty Woodpecker, Long-tailed Broadbill, Blue-winged Pitta, Hooded Pitta, Bengal Bushlark, Indian Sand Lark, Grey-throated Martin, Barn Swallow, Red-rumped Swallow, Richard's Pipit, Hodgson's Wagtail, Yellow Wagtail, Citrine Wagtail, Grey Wagtail, White Wagtail, Large Pied Wagtail, Black-faced Wagtail, Black-winged Cuckoo-shrike, Rosy Minivet, Small Minivet, Scarlet Minivet, Bar-winged Flycatcher-Shrike, Large Woodshrike, Common Woodshrike, Black-crested Bulbul, Red-whiskered Bulbul, Red-vented Bulbul, Common Iora, Golden-fronted Leafbird, Siberian Rubythroat, Himalayan Rubythroat, Bluethroat, Oriental Magpie-Robin, White-rumped Shama, Black Redstart, Black-backed Forktail, European Stonechat, White-tailed Stonechat, Pied Stonechat, Orange-headed Ground-Thrush, Spotted Laughingthrush, Black-chinned Babbler, Black-throated Babbler, Pin-striped Tit-Babbler, Chestnut-capped Babbler, Yellow-eyed Babbler, Jerdon's Babbler, Striated Babbler, Slender-billed Babbler, Jungle Babbler, Lesser Necklaced Laughingthrush, Greater Necklaced Laughingthrush, Rufous-necked Laughingthrush, Nepal Fulvetta, White-bellied Erpornis, Pale-footed Bush-Warbler, Chestnut-crowned Bush-Warbler, Spotted Bush-Warbler, Bristled Grass Warbler, Large Warbler, Paddyfield Warbler, Blyth's Reed-Warbler, Clamorous Reed-Warbler, Bright-capped Cisticola, Ashy Prinia, Hodgson's Prinia, Jungle Prinia, Yellow-bellied Prinia, Common Chiffchaff, Dusky Warbler, Smoky Warbler, Pallas's Leaf Warbler, Greenish Warbler, Yellow-bellied Flycatcher-Warbler, Siberian Flycatcher, Asian Brown Flycatcher, Rufous-tailed Flycatcher, Red-breasted Flycatcher, Slaty Blue Flycatcher, Brook's Niltava, Grey-headed Canary-Flycatcher, Black-naped Blue Monarch, Asian Paradise-Flycatcher, White-throated Fantail, White-browed Fantail, Great Tit, Sultan Tit, Chestnut-bellied Nuthatch, Velvet-fronted Nuthatch, Thick-billed Flowerpecker, Tickell's Flowerpecker, Ruby-cheeked Sunbird, Purple Sunbird, Scarlet Sunbird, Yellow-backed Sunbird, Little Spiderhunter, Streaked Spiderhunter, Oriental White-eye, Chestnut-eared Bunting, Yellow-breasted Bunting, Crested Bunting, Common Rosefinch, Red Avadavat, White-backed Munia, Spotted Munia, Chestnut Munia, House Sparrow, Bengal Weaver, Baya Weaver, Spot-winged Starling, Ashy-headed Starling, Asian Pied Starling, Common Mynah, Bank Mynah, Common Hill Myna, Asian Black-headed Myna, Black Drongo, White-bellied Drongo, Crow-billed Drongo, Bronzed Drongo, Spangled Drongo, Greater Racquet-tailed Drongo, Ashy Woodswallow, Green Magpie, Red-billed Blue Magpie, Indian Crow, Jungle Crow
+Little Grebe, Great Cormorant, Little Cormorant, Oriental Darter, Grey Heron, Purple Heron, Cattle Egret, Great Egret, Intermediate Egret, Little Egret, Green-backed Heron, Black-crowned Night Heron, Indian Pond Heron, Yellow Bittern, Cinnamon Bittern, Painted Stork, Asian Open-bill Stork, Woolly-necked Stork, Black-necked Stork, Lesser Adjutant Stork, Black Ibis, Lesser Whistling-Duck, Bar-headed Goose, Ruddy Shelduck, Indian Spotbill Duck, Cotton Pygmy Goose, Goosander, Osprey, Black Baza, Black-shouldered Kite, Black Kite, Lesser Fishing-Eagle, Grey-headed Fishing-Eagle, Eurasian Black Vulture, Indian King Vulture, Eurasian Griffon Vulture, Indian Griffon Vulture, Oriental White-backed Vulture, Egyptian Vulture, White-eyed Buzzard, Crested Serpent-Eagle, Western Marsh Harrier, Pallid Harrier, Pied Harrier, Shikra, Greater Spotted Eagle, Chestnut-bellied Hawk-Eagle, Booted Eagle, Crested Goshawk, Collared Falconet, Laggar Falcon, Peregrine Falcon, Black Francolin, Kalij Pheasant, Red Junglefowl, Blue Peafowl, Baillon's Crake, Ruddy-breasted Crake, Brown Crake, Common Moorhen, Grey-headed Swamphen, Little Buttonquail, Yellow-legged Buttonquail, Barred Buttonquail, Bengal Florican, Common Crane, Demoiselle Crane, Pheasant-tailed Jacana, Bronze-winged Jacana, Greater Painted-Snipe, Stone-curlew, Great Stone-Plover, Little Pratincole, River Lapwing, Red-wattled Lapwing, Spur-winged Plover, Little Ringed Plover, Kentish Plover, Temminck's Stint, Common Greenshank, Green Sandpiper, Common Sandpiper, Pallas's Gull, Brown-headed Gull, Indian River Tern, Black-bellied Tern, Red Turtle-Dove, Spotted Turtle-Dove, Emerald Dove, Orange-breasted Green-Pigeon, Ashy-headed Green Pigeon, Alexandrine Parakeet, Ring-necked Parakeet, Blossom-headed Parakeet, Moustached Hawk Cuckoo, Chestnut-winged Cuckoo Indian Cuckoo, Common Hawk-Cuckoo, Himalayan Cuckoo, Banded Bay-Cuckoo, Grey-bellied Cuckoo Plaintive Cuckoo, Greater Green-billed Malkoha, Sirkeer Cuckoo, Greater Coucal, Lesser Coucal, Eastern Grass Owl, Eurasian Scops-Owl, Oriental Scops-Owl, Forest Eagle-Owl, Brown Fish-Owl, Tawny Fish-Owl, Spotted Owlet, Brown Wood-Owl, Brown Hawk-Owl, Long-tailed Nightjar, Franklin's Nightjar, Savanna Nightjar, Crested Treeswift, Indian White-rumped Spinetail Swift, White-throated Spinetail Swift, White-vented Spinetail Swift, Red-headed Trogon, Pied Kingfisher, Common Kingfisher, Blue-eared Kingfisher, Stork-billed Kingfisher, White-breasted Kingfisher, Blue-bearded Bee-eater, Chestnut-headed Bee-eater, Blue-tailed Bee-eater, Little Green Bee-eater, Indian Roller, Eastern Broad-billed Roller, Eurasian Hoopoe, Malabar Pied Hornbill, Great Hornbill, Lineated Barbet, Blue-throated Barbet, Rufous Piculet, White-browed Piculet, Grey-capped Woodpecker, Streak-throated Woodpecker, Rufous Woodpecker, Lesser Yellow-naped Woodpecker, Streak-throated Green Woodpecker, Himalayan Woodpecker, Greater Golden-backed Woodpecker, Great Slaty Woodpecker, Long-tailed Broadbill, Blue-winged Pitta, Hooded Pitta, Bengal Bushlark, Indian Sand Lark, Grey-throated Martin, Barn Swallow, Red-rumped Swallow, Richard's Pipit, Hodgson's Wagtail, Yellow Wagtail, Citrine Wagtail, Grey Wagtail, White Wagtail, Large Pied Wagtail, Black-faced Wagtail, Black-winged Cuckoo-shrike, Rosy Minivet, Small Minivet, Scarlet Minivet, Bar-winged Flycatcher-Shrike, Large Woodshrike, Common Woodshrike, Black-crested Bulbul, Red-whiskered Bulbul, Red-vented Bulbul, Common Iora, Golden-fronted Leafbird, Siberian Rubythroat, Himalayan Rubythroat, Bluethroat, Oriental Magpie-Robin, White-rumped Shama, Black Redstart, Black-backed Forktail, European Stonechat, White-tailed Stonechat, Pied Stonechat, Orange-headed Ground-Thrush, Spotted Laughingthrush, Black-chinned Babbler, Black-throated Babbler, Pin-striped Tit-Babbler, Chestnut-capped Babbler, Yellow-eyed Babbler, Jerdon's Babbler, Striated Babbler, Slender-billed Babbler, Jungle Babbler, Lesser Necklaced Laughingthrush, Greater Necklaced Laughingthrush, Rufous-necked Laughingthrush, Nepal Fulvetta, White-bellied Erpornis, Pale-footed Bush-Warbler, Chestnut-crowned Bush-Warbler, Spotted Bush-Warbler, Bristled Grass Warbler, Large Warbler, Paddyfield Warbler, Blyth's Reed-Warbler, Clamorous Reed-Warbler, Bright-capped Cisticola, Ashy Prinia, Hodgson's Prinia, Jungle Prinia, Yellow-bellied Prinia, Common Chiffchaff, Dusky Warbler, Smoky Warbler, Pallas's Leaf Warbler, Greenish Warbler, Yellow-bellied Flycatcher-Warbler, Siberian Flycatcher, Asian Brown Flycatcher, Rufous-tailed Flycatcher, Red-breasted Flycatcher, Slaty Blue Flycatcher, Brook's Niltava, Grey-headed Canary-Flycatcher, Black-naped Blue Monarch, Indian Paradise-Flycatcher, White-throated Fantail, White-browed Fantail, Cinereous Tit, Sultan Tit, Chestnut-bellied Nuthatch, Velvet-fronted Nuthatch, Thick-billed Flowerpecker, Tickell's Flowerpecker, Ruby-cheeked Sunbird, Purple Sunbird, Scarlet Sunbird, Yellow-backed Sunbird, Little Spiderhunter, Streaked Spiderhunter, Oriental White-eye, Chestnut-eared Bunting, Yellow-breasted Bunting, Crested Bunting, Common Rosefinch, Red Avadavat, White-backed Munia, Spotted Munia, Chestnut Munia, House Sparrow, Bengal Weaver, Baya Weaver, Spot-winged Starling, Ashy-headed Starling, Asian Pied Starling, Common Mynah, Bank Mynah, Common Hill Myna, Asian Black-headed Myna, Black Drongo, White-bellied Drongo, Crow-billed Drongo, Bronzed Drongo, Spangled Drongo, Greater Racquet-tailed Drongo, Ashy Woodswallow, Green Magpie, Red-billed Blue Magpie, Indian Crow, Jungle Crow

 Other Wildlife